flybywiresim/docs/docs/pilots-corner/beginner-guide/landing.md

     There is different guidance when to set `FLAPS 2` at different airlines or Airbus.
 But for beginners we recommend to go to `FLAPS 2` before starting the glideslope descent.
 Airbus guidance for example is `FLAPS 2` during glideslope descent at about 2,000ft which only works if speed is already reduced enough.

 !!! info "ATC instructed approach speed"
     The A320 `Autothrust` will manage speed during approach automatically and will reduce speed further with each flap setting.
-In real live and also when flying with Online ATC like VATSIM we need to expect that ATC instructs us to stay at a certain speed (e.g. 160 knots until 5 NM to the runway).
+In real life and also when flying with Online ATC like VATSIM we need to expect that ATC instructs us to stay at a certain speed (e.g. 160 knots until 5 NM to the runway).
 In this case we would use `Selected Speed Mode` (select a speed in the `FCU` and pull the knob) until the instructed distance to the runway where we would then go back to `Managed Speed Mode` and drop the gear then as well as setting flaps to 3 and flaps to full - see below.

 The aircraft will start descending when the deviation marker is in the middle (we have captured the ILS glideslope).
 The vertical `FMA` will now display `G/S` in green.